Refugee-Learning-Accelerator/rla-course-central/challenge3/Concept/concept.md

 This would allow users to learn phrases specific to their routines and habits.
 These would be the phrases that are most useful to them.
 It would also promote them to engage, explore, and more importantly practice what they learned.

+Learning on the fly, instead of dedicating a block of time for language learning.

 ### What challenges do you expect to encounter?
 None of us has experience with AR or unity so this would be a challenge to learn a new technology and develop something with our limited skills.

-In addition
+In addition:
-- Technology limitation at the refugees’ end.
-- Damaged QR-codes /Stickers
+- Mis-usage of QR-codes /Stickers.
-- Refugee not being able to find these stickers.
+- Not finding the stickers.
+- Ability to bring new content constantly & keep the user engaged